opencog/learn/README-Natural.md

 * **D)** Extract linkage disjuncts from the parses, and count their frequency.
-Linkage disjuncts capture how words connect to thier neighbors.
+Linkage disjuncts capture how words connect to their neighbors.
 By counting the frequencies, errors in the MST parses get washed out by the law of averages, while the likely-correct disjuncts accumulate large counts.
 The resulting dictionary is *more* accurate than any single